András Fekete-Győr: 2021 opposition primary

 The Momentum Movement joined the electoral alliance of six opposition parties, which intended to run jointly in the 2022 parliamentary election.
 Fekete-Győr decided to run as candidate for the position of prime minister in the 2021 opposition primary.
-Fekete-Győr campaigned for the introduction of 4-day working week and Finnish-type education system.
+Fekete-Győr campaigned for the introduction of a four-day working week and a Finnish-type education system.
 He announced his programme in February 2021, which included the so-called "Felcsút trials" against Prime Minister Viktor Orbán and his corrupt system (NER).
 He strongly opposed the introduction of the anti-LGBT law and also criticized fellow opposition party Jobbik and its leader Péter Jakab for their support.
 YouTube channel Partizán conducted an interview with him in April 2021, where he seemed indecisive, uncertain and insincere on many issues, which eroded his popularity during the months of the primary election campaign.
 He also expressed his rejection of the candidacies of some MSZP politicians in the primary, such as Attila Mesterházy and Csaba Tóth.

-Despite his low results in opinion polls, Fekete-Győr announced in August 2021 that he does not to intend to withdraw his candidacy and said the Momentum "is the guarantee of a real regime change" after 2022.
-During the first prime ministerial debate (12 September), Fekete-Győr argued in favor of the establishment of a National Anticorruption Prosecution Office, which would receive Carmelite Monastery as HQ – the current residence of the Prime Minister's Office.
-In the second debate (24 September), Fekete-Győr emphasized that Klára Dobrev is less likely to defeat Viktor Orbán because of her husband Ferenc Gyurcsány and their active involvement in pre-2010 politics.
-During the primary election, Fekete-Győr came to the fifth and last place, obtaining 3.4 percent of the vote, while the Momentum Movement won 15 constituencies and received 21.73% – analysts noted that even the majority of the supporters of the party chose different prime ministerial candidates rather than Fekete-Győr.
+Despite his low results in opinion polls, Fekete-Győr announced in August 2021 that he did not to intend to withdraw his candidacy and said that Momentum was "the guarantee of real regime change" after 2022.
+During the first prime ministerial debate on 12 September, Fekete-Győr argued in favor of the establishment of a National Anticorruption Prosecution Office, which would receive the Carmelite Monastery as its headquarters – the current residence of the Prime Minister's Office.
+In the second debate (24 September), Fekete-Győr emphasized that Klára Dobrev was less likely to defeat Viktor Orbán because of her husband Ferenc Gyurcsány and their active involvement in pre-2010 politics.
+During the primary election, Fekete-Győr came in fifth and last place, obtaining 3.4 percent of the vote, while the Momentum Movement won 15 constituencies and received 21.73%; analysts noted that even the majority of the supporters of the party chose different prime ministerial candidates rather than Fekete-Győr.
 Because of the poor result, Fekete-Győr initiated a vote of confidence regarding his presidency on 5 October.
-Two days later, Fekete-Győr announced that his party, the Momentum Movement will support Péter Márki-Zay in the second round.
+Two days later, Fekete-Győr announced that his party, the Momentum Movement would support Péter Márki-Zay in the second round.
 The decision contributed to the withdrawal of Gergely Karácsony's candidacy.
 On 10 October, the majority of the party's assembly of delegates voted against Fekete-Győr during the vote of confidence.
 Therefore, he resigned as party leader.
-He said he is grateful for "every meeting, handshake, conversation, feedback he received as party leader on behalf of the community" and he would do his best for the next president, the Momentum, and the success of the opposition coalition.
+He said he was grateful for "every meeting, handshake, conversation, feedback he received as party leader on behalf of the community" and he would do his best for the next president, the Momentum Movement, and the success of the opposition coalition.